szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Camera Device``: Chooses which camera PyGPT opens for live capture/snapshot features.
 The numeric value corresponds to the camera device index exposed by the system.
 Default: 0.

-* ``Capture width (in pixels)``: Requests the horizontal resolution used when PyGPT captures frames from the selected camera.
+* ``Capture width``: Requests the horizontal resolution used when PyGPT captures frames from the selected camera.
 The device/driver may substitute the nearest supported resolution.
 Default: 1280.

-* ``Capture height (in pixels)``: Requests the vertical resolution used when PyGPT captures frames from the selected camera.
+* ``Capture height``: Requests the vertical resolution used when PyGPT captures frames from the selected camera.
 The device/driver may substitute the nearest supported resolution.
 Default: 720.

-* ``Capture quality (%)``: Controls JPEG compression quality when camera frames are saved or passed through image-based workflows.
+* ``Capture quality``: Controls JPEG compression quality when camera frames are saved or passed through image-based workflows.
 Higher values preserve more detail but create larger images.
 Default: 95.

 Audio
 ~~~~~